jaskie/Server/README.txt

 12. Added NDI producer to play a NDI source (can be added using AMCP command or from casparcg.config).
 13. It's possible to produce perfectly stable CBR MPEG-TS UDP stream.
 Refer to wiki page if it's required here: https://github.com/jaskie/Server/wiki/Creating-perfectly-stable-CBR-MPEG-transport-stream.
 14. Added tray icon with popup menu and minimalization to tray.
+15. Added Nvidia Quadro GPU selection, allowing to start CasparCG using RDP or using headless GPU.

 --------------------------------------
 |        Original readme below       |